 Generally, incandescent and halogen lights are recommended for lighting artwork.
 Incandescent bulbs are touted for their warm illumination that highlights reds and yellows and flatters blues and greens.
 Halogen bulbs produce the purest white light that brings out all of the rich colors in your artwork, but they also generate quite a bit of heat and should be placed well away from the surface of your frame, canvas or wall.
 Fluorescent lights are the poorest choice since the UV rays they give off can damage your artwork as well as distort the colors.

 Most galleries aim for light that mimics daylight no matter which type of bulb they use, but you’ll still want to be careful since very bright, high temperature bulbs in the daylight range can still be a bit too harsh.
 When choosing your bulbs, keep in mind that the temperature range for emulating daylight is between 5,500 and 6,500K (Kelvins), though some as low as 3,500 may produce an delightful ambience, as well.

-Get inspired with our curated ideas for Display & Picture Lights and find the perfect item for every room in your home.
-With such a wide selection of Display & Picture Lights for sale, from brands like House Of Troy, Hudson Valley Lighting, and Visual Comfort, you’re sure to find something that you’ll love.
-Shop from Display & Picture Lights, like the the Hudson Valley Vernon 3-Light Picture Light or the Dorchester 8" Picture Light, while discovering new home products and designs.
+Find where to buy Display & Picture Lights and get inspired with our curated ideas for Display & Picture Lights to find the perfect item for every room in your home.
+With such a wide selection of Display & Picture Lights for sale, from brands like House Of Troy, Cocoweb Inc., and Hudson Valley Lighting, you’re sure to find something that you’ll love.
+Shop from Display & Picture Lights, like the Advent 7" Antique Brass Battery Operated LED Picture Light or the LED Picture Light, while discovering new home products and designs.
 Whether you’re looking to buy Display & Picture Lights online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.